A plethora of inertial products: Background material from

-\begin{df} Given an element $x$ in $A^*_G(I_G X)$ with ordinary Chow grading $\deg x$, the \emph{orbifold degree (or grading) of $x$} is, like the ordinary Chow grading, constant on each component $U$ of $\IGX$ corresponding to a connected component of $[U/G]$ of $[\IGX/G]$.
+The rank of $\Sm$ is a $\nq$-valued, locally constant function on $I\ix=[\IGX/G]$ called the \emph{age}. \end{df} \begin{rem} If the age of a connected component $[U/G]$ of $I\ix$ is zero, then $[U/G]$ must be a connected component of $\ix \subset I\ix$\!. \end{rem} \begin{rem} In \cite{Kau:10a} the classes $\Sm$, manifestations of what physicists call \emph{twist fields}, were interpreted in terms of cocycles which were then used to define stringy products.
+Our construction may be regarded as a realization of this procedure. \end{rem} \begin{df} Given an element $x$ in $A^*_G(I_G X)$ with ordinary Chow grading $\deg x$, the \emph{orbifold degree (or grading) of $x$} is, like the ordinary Chow grading, constant on each component $U$ of $\IGX$ corresponding to a connected component of $[U/G]$ of $[\IGX/G]$.
 On such a component $U$ we define it to be the non-negative rational number

 The induced grading on the group $A_G^*(\IGX)$ consists of summands $A_G^{\bra{q}}(\IGX)$ of all elements with orbifold degree $q$. \end{df}

 \begin{thm}[\cite{JKK:07,EJK:10}] The equivariant Chow group $(A_G^*(\IGX),\ti, \odeg)$ is a $\nq^C$-graded, commutative ring with unity $\one$, where $\one$ is the identity element in $A^*_G(X) = A^*_G(X^1)\subseteq A^*_G(\IGX)$ and $C$ is the number of connected components of $[\IGX/G]$.